maikelborys/robotics_software_engineer/module_7_assignment/Readme.md

 # Module 7 Assignment: ROS 2 Mapping with SLAM

-## Objective

-This assignment focuses on the practical application of SLAM (Simultaneous Localization and Mapping) in ROS 2.
-You will create a 2D LIDAR-based map, explore the necessary inputs and outputs for 2D and 3D mapping tools, and explain the mapping algorithms in your own words.

-## Tasks

 ### Task 1: Create a 2D LIDAR-Based Map

-- **Objective:** Using the knowledge gained from the lectures, manually create a maze in Gazebo and generate a 2D map using a LIDAR sensor and the SLAM toolbox.

-  - **Subtasks:**
     1. **Set Up the Maze Environment:**
          Lets create Maze map manually:
             Open Gazebo empty world ros2 launch turtlebot3_gazebo empty_world.launch.py